 Question 4: Sometimes people say that leather is the best body protection material.
 What materials on the market are now facing major cut-proof challenges?

-Question 5: What are the important factors when evaluating cut protection and glove selection?
+Question 5: What are the important factors when evaluating cut protection and cut-resistant glove selection?

 Grip performance – The importance of obscuring objects when they are considered to pose a greater threat when moving.
 A firm grip with an appropriate cut-off rating significantly reduces the risk of injury.
 Preventing slippage and reducing the required grip force while performing a task provides more control to the wearer.

-Products that provide “cut-proof performance” and “cut-proof protection” do not completely prevent or eliminate the possibility of cuts or punctures, and are unsuitable or untested to provide protection against electric blades or other sharp or rotating equipment. .
+Products that provide “cut-proof performance” and “cut-proof protection” do not completely prevent or eliminate the possibility of cuts or punctures, and are unsuitable or untested to protect electric blades or other sharp or rotating equipment.
 Users should always be careful when handling sharp materials.